rapid7/metasploit-framework/Running-Private-Modules.md

 * Attempting to create a module in `$HOME/.msf4/modules/auxiliary/`.
 This won't work because you need at least one level of categorization.
 It can be new, like `auxiliary/0day/`, or existing, like `auxiliary/scanner/scada/`.
 * Attempting to create a module in `$HOME/.msf4/exploit/` or `$HOME/.msf4/posts/`.
 Note the pluralization of the directory names; they're different for different things.
 Exploits, payloads, encoders, and nops are plural, while auxiliary and post are singular.

-### Metasploit Community and Pro editions
+### Metasploit Pro

-Note that the `$HOME` directory for Metasploit Community Edition is going to be `root` and not your own user directory, so if you are expecting modules to show up in the Metasploit CE (or Express, or Pro) web UIs, you will want to stash your external modules in `/root/.msf4/modules`.
+Note that the `$HOME` directory for Metasploit Community Edition is going to be `root` and not your own user directory, so if you are expecting modules to show up in the Metasploit Pro web UIs, you will want to stash your external modules in `/root/.msf4/modules`.
 Of course, this means you need root access to the machine in question, but hey, you're a l33t Metasploit user, so that shouldn't be too hard.

 Also note that if your modules are not displaying in the web UI, you should restart Pro service.